Biorrith/Software-Teknologi/README.md

 With the libraries installed, we now move on to install the database.
 For this, we use mySQL.
 Install the bottom version on [this link.](https://dev.mysql.com/downloads/installer/) You can skip the account setup, and just download the software right away.
-For the installation, follow the default setup.
+For the installation, follow the developer default setup.
 However, for the password you must enter ```Software_alphamail```, as this is the password the server connects with.

 In mysql, chose "Create a new schema" and create one called *alphamail* with default settings: